byethon/ITRM-Calibrator/README.md

 # ITRM-Calibrator
-Python Script to calibrate Diy In-ear-monitor(IEM) Test Rig Mics using the frequency response of known IEMs.<br>
+Python Script to calibrate DIY In-ear-monitor(IEM) Test Rig Mics for measurement using the frequency response of known IEMs.<br>

 ## About
 ITRM-Calibrator is a project aiming to make cheap diy IEM test rigs usable by automatically generating a calibration file.
 This is done using IEMs for which FR graphs are already available.<br>